Menu

 - Pay the applicable fee and receive the birth certificate

-How to Get a Birth Certificate in Bata
+How to Get a Birth Certificate in Yangon

-- Go to the Registro Civil in Bata
+- Go to the township GAD office in your area of Yangon

-- Submit the hospital birth notification and parents’ identity documents
+- Submit the hospital birth notification and parents’ NRC cards

-Tips for Getting a Birth Certificate in Equatorial Guinea
+Tips for Getting a Birth Certificate in Myanmar

-- Collect the hospital birth notification immediately after delivery
+- Collect the hospital birth notification before leaving the health facility

-- For Equatoguineans abroad, the nearest Equatorial Guinea embassy can assist with civil registration
+- For Myanmar nationals abroad, the nearest Myanmar embassy can assist with civil documentation requests

 Frequently Asked Questions